-If, despite our very strong advice against travel, you decide to visit central or western Mindanao, you should put in place robust measures to ensure your personal security, seek professional security advice and take out kidnapping insurance.
+If, despite our very strong advice against travel, you decide to visit central or western Mindanao, you should seek professional security advice and have effective personal security measures in place.

 Terrorism is a threat throughout the world.
 You can find more information about this threat in our General advice to Australian travellers .